top of page

 First and foremost, you need to know about ZTLs, which are limited traffic zones (“Zona Traffico Limitato”).
 They usually surround the busy historic core or downtown section in most big and medium Italian cities, and entering these actual "tourist traps" can incur fines that are hundreds of dollars.

 The boundaries of these zones are sometimes marked among a stack of signs and are monitored with traffic cameras that check license plates against a database.
-As of 2023, the leading navigation apps we use (such as Google Maps) provide no warning when approaching ZTLs.
-Depending on the city, entry point, and time of day, some of these zones may be inactive, allowing general traffic to pass through.... but they are likely active, allowing access for only residents and other permitted vehicles.
-Concerning permits, in Montepulciano, we needed to enter a ZTL, in order to drop off our luggage at the hotel.
-Checking in advance, the hotel assured us it was fine to enter the zone and gave us a written receipt showing we had authorization.
-No problem there so far.
+As of 2023, the leading navigation apps we use (such as Google Maps and Waze) provide no warning when approaching ZTLs.
+Depending on the city, entry point, and time of day, some of these zones may be inactive, allowing general traffic to pass through.... but assume they are active, permitting access for only residents and other authorized vehicles.
+Concerning permits, in Montepulciano, our hotel issued a written one, which allowed us to pull up to the property, drop off our luggage, then exit the zone and park in a reserved spot in one of the city's lots.

-Unless you have permission or know they are inactive, avoid ZTLs at all costs!
-From what I’ve read, it doesn’t matter if you immediately turn around and exit, the Italian authorities will squeeze you for money, TWICE, for entering AND leaving a ZTL zone.
-The local governments seem to offer no leeway and hope to bilk you as part of this lousy scheme, conjuring up stereotypes about lousy Italian governance.
+Unless you have permission or know they are inactive, avoid ZTLs!
+It doesn’t matter if you immediately turn around and exit, the Italian authorities can squeeze you for money, TWICE, for entering AND leaving a ZTL zone.
+The local governments seem to offer no leeway and hope to bilk you as part of this lousy scheme, which, unfortunately for this place I love, makes it very easy to conjure up stereotypes about lousy Italian governance.

 Without the help of the navigation apps, and given the stress of trying to find parking in an unfamiliar place, don't neglect looking out for ZTL signs or “no entry” signs and their (often blue) cameras nearby, mounted up high.
-In the photo below (taken in Parma), the "enter on this side" arrow is negated by the forgettable "no entry" circle.
+In the photo below (taken in Parma), the "enter on this side" arrow is at eye level while driving, yet it also indicates "no entry" via the red circle up above.
+Also, ZTL information is wedged in the middle somewhere.

 The boundary of a ZTL (limited traffic zone) in Parma, Italy is shown.

-Given the limited traffic here, they could easily make a place for an "oh crap", last-chance U-turn right after the planter.
-Instead, it sure looks like they painted solid lines just far enough to ensure otherwise-law-abiding drivers can't turn before hitting the spot where the cameras can read your license plate.
-Lousy.
+Given the limited traffic here, the officials in Parma could very easily make a place for an "oh crap", last-chance U-turn right after the planter in the middle of the street.
+Instead, look how the solid yellow line probably goes just far enough to ensure otherwise-law-abiding drivers can't legally turn around before hitting the spot where the cameras can read your license plate.
+Absolutely lousy.

 Toll Roads in Italy